rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 #### Can I create a Managed DNS (Early Access) support ticket?

 No. Managed DNS (Early Access) support cannot be obtained via chat, phone, or ticket.
 The Managed DNS Engineering team will provide direct (best effort) support for Early Access inquiries and participants Monday through Friday from 8 a.m. to 5 p.m.
-CST; there is no SLA during Early Access.
+CST excluding major holidays); there is no SLA during Early Access.
 Issues, questions, and concerns related to Managed DNS should be emailed to <DNS_EA@rackspace.com> (only during the Early Access phase).

 **Still have questions?
 Send them to <DNS_EA@rackspace.com>.**